 - Beware of fake communications

-Most financial organizations will never send emails asking customers to:
+Most financial organisations will never send emails asking customers to:

 - Send personal data in an email